Skip to main content

 Teach What Healthy Eating Is and Isn't

 Obsessing about calories, carbs, fats or any nutrient is not healthy eating.
-It makes meals stressful and unpleasant, the opposite of what every kid and adult deserves.
-Teach children that a healthful meal means half of the plate is filled with fruits and vegetables and eat meals as a family as often as possible.
+It makes meals stressful and unpleasant — the opposite of what every kid and adult deserves.
+Teach children what a healthful meal looks like: half of the plate filled with fruits and vegetables.
 Offering a variety of foods at regular meal and snack times is another positive step.
+Try eating meals as a family as often as possible to encourage healthful habits.

 Make Food Fun